29 Ways to Make Plain Greek Yogurt Taste Better

 - Add a spoonful of cream of coconut – Sweet, rich, and tropical.

-- Try it with pumpkin butter and spices – Add cinnamon and crumbled Peppernuts for fall flavor.
+- Combine a big spoonful of microwave pumpkin butter into homemade Greek yogurt for a fall-ish treat. – Add cinnamon and crumbled Peppernuts for fall flavor.

 - Make Chia Seed Pudding–Add chia seeds to yogurt along with flavorings and let sit for several hours to thicken.